 Last week we heard from Emmie’s mom, Gloria, on visiting Beijing as a tourist.
 If you missed it, you can find it here.
-This week Emmie trusted me with the responsibility of interviewing one of the coolest PKs (Pastor’s Kid) that we know… Zach!
+This week I am with one of the coolest PKs (Pastor’s Kid) that we know… Zach!

 So Zach, I’m sure a lot of people are curious about what it is like to be the pastor’s kid.
 But first tell us a bit about your family.
 Have your parents always worked in ministry?
 What kinds of different posts have they had?